Bridging Information Asymmetry: A Hierarchical Framework for Deterministic Blind Face Restoration: Methodology

-\textbf{Stage1.2 Texture-to-Diffusion Alignment. } Once the semantic space is aligned, we freeze $\mathcal{M}_{AR}$ and fine-tune both the VAE encoder $\mathcal{E}$ and the Diffusion backbone $\mathcal{G}_{\theta}$.
-This sub-stage is designed to let the model internalize low-level texture cues $\mathbf{z}_{low}$.
-To proactively mitigate degradations at the latent level, we introduce a latent-level consistency loss:
+{ \textbf{Stage 1.2 Texture-to-Diffusion Alignment. } After the semantic anchor is aligned, we freeze $\mathcal{M}_{AR}$ and fine-tune the VAE encoder $\mathcal{E}$ together with the diffusion generator $\mathcal{G}_{\theta}$.
+This sub-stage makes $\mathbf{z}_{low}=\mathcal{E}(y)$ a reliable low-level condition for preserving identity-sensitive structure and local texture cues.
+We introduce a latent-level consistency loss: }